-E-L Corporate owns investments in equities and fixed income securities directly and indirectly through pooled funds, limited partnerships and other investment companies.

-In addition to the investments in equities and fixed income securities, the E-L Corporate segment includes the net assets of United, a closed-end investment subsidiary and significant investments in Economic, also a closed-end investment company and Algoma, a shipping company, which are accounted for as investments in associates.
+E-L Corporate owns investments in global equities and fixed income securities directly and indirectly through pooled funds, limited partnerships and other investment companies.
+In addition, the E-L Corporate segment includes the invested assets of United, the Company's closed-end investment subsidiary.
+E-L Corporate has two significant investments in associates: Economic, a closed-end investment company and Algoma, a shipping company.

-The Company maintains a strategy of long-term growth through investments in common equities.
-The externally managed portfolios of equities and fixed income securities have mandates in which the manager's performance is evaluated.
+The Company maintains a strategy of long-term growth through capital appreciation and dividend and interest income from its investments.
+The externally managed investment portfolios have mandates in which the manager's performance is evaluated.
 Their performance is reviewed by management on a monthly basis, evaluating performance over a period of time relative to their mandate.
 On a quarterly basis, the Board of Directors reviews the E-L Corporate investment portfolio, including investment performance benchmarked against the relevant indices, exposure by geographic distribution, investment concentration and significant movements in the investment portfolios during the period.